SDGLBL/context-groups.nvim/README.md

 ## Recent Updates

+- **February 2025**: Added support for YAML configuration in LLM Context integration.
+See [YAML Migration Guide](docs/yaml-migration.md) for details.
 - **February 2025**: Major refactoring to improve code organization and maintainability.
 See [REFACTORING.md](REFACTORING.md) for details.

 ## License